 DE&I Coffee Chats

 Have you ever wanted to have a safe space to ask your questions about DE&I?
 Do you feel you could learn about DE&I through conversation with your peers in other credentialing organizations?

-We continue our quarterly DEI peer conversations on Wednesday, November 9th, at 12 pm eastern time with a conversation facilitated by Kellie Anderson and Susan Gould, CSP, ICE-CCP.
-Join them for a one-hour Zoom call that will explore how we can respond to the growing pushback in society and the marketplace around DE&I initiatives.
+We continue our quarterly DEI peer conversations on Tuesday, October 10 at 12 pm eastern time with a conversation facilitated by Norah Duffy, CAE, ICE-CCP and Pam Weber, CAE.
+Join your peers for a one-hour Zoom call that will explore how we can respond to the growing pushback in society and the marketplace around DE&I initiatives.
 Please plan to attend this safe space conversation to share your insights and experiences and learn from your peers joining the call.

 I.C.E.'s DE&I Statement

 The Institute for Credentialing Excellence values diversity, equity and inclusion at all levels of the organization.
 I.C.E. defines diversity to include traditional notions of diversity (age, gender, race, religion, ethnicity, disability, appearance, sexual orientation, gender identity, personality type), as well as:

 • Geographic Bias (Citizenship)